Collector Tests¶

 Then we can make our assertion.

-We compare output we expected against the value
+We compare the output we expected against the value

 queue.
-To put in in simple terms mock_calls
+To put it in simple terms: mock_calls is just

 the data expected to be inside the queue after the collector has